wahyuoi/sbc/docs/api.md

 ```

 Response (200 OK):
-- Content-Type: audio/wav or audio/m4a
+- Content-Type: audio/mp4
 - Binary audio file data

 Supported formats:
-- `wav` - WAV format
 - `m4a` - M4A format

+Unsupported formats:
+- `wav` - WAV format.
+This format is only for internal use, and not supported for user download.

 ## Error Responses